build-on-aws/content/posts/getting-started-with-opensearch-remote-models/04-troubleshooting-ml-commons-framework/index.md

 ---
 title: "Troubleshooting the OpenSearch ML Commons Framework"
-description: "Learn the tips and tricks about how to troubleshoot the OpenSearch ML Commons Framework, which is the engine behind the remote models feature."
+description: "Learn the tips and tricks about how to troubleshoot the OpenSearch ML Commons Framework, which is the engine behind the external models feature."
 tags:
   - opensearch
   - ai-ml